thepante/alfs-firefox/README.md

 In your Firefox, go to the (hamburg) menu → `Help` → `Troubleshoot Information` OR type and enter to `about:support`.
 There is 'Profile Directory' information, click 'Open Directory'.
 That's where the `chrome` folder should be located.

-#### If you already touched the chrome folder
+#### If you already have userChrome.js/.css
-You need the content of both files presented.
-If you have already have some or both of the files created, so: copy it's content to the yours.
-I mean, just copy paste the codes :v
+**If you already have an userChrome.js:**
+- Just rename the .js from alfs, from `userChrome.js` to `alfs.uc.js`
+- Now you can copy it in the `chrome` folder as that

+**If you already have an userChrome.css:**
+- Open both `.css` files
+- Copy the content of the .css from alfs
+- Paste the copied code to the final of your `userChrome.css`

+Restart Firefox. `about:restartrequired`

 ----